rikp777/RP-Flowcontrol/documentation/README.md

 detail code snipped wat is

-Lombok @data annotation can cause infinite recursion https://stackoverflow.com/questions/49998868/hibernate-infinite-recursion-how-to-solve-it
+Lombok @data annotation can cause infinite recursion with EqualsAndHashCode https://stackoverflow.com/questions/49998868/hibernate-infinite-recursion-how-to-solve-it It ones again fcked me up for hours, look back at this thanks :)